 The Billroth I procedure requires extensive mobilization of the gastric pouch as well as the duodenum.
 This mobilization should include an extensive Kocher maneuver for mobilization of the duodenum.
 In addition, the greater omentum should be detached from the transverse colon, including the region of the flexures.
 In many instances the splenorenal ligament is divided, as well as the attachments between the fundus of the stomach and the diaphragm.
 Additional mobility is gained following the division of the vagus nerves and the uppermost portion of the gastrohepatic ligament.
 The stomach is mobilized so that it can be readily divided at its midpoint.
 The halfway point can be estimated by selecting a point on the greater curvature where the left gastroepiploic artery most nearly approximates the greater curvature wall (figure 1).
 The stomach on the lesser curvature is divided just distal to the third prominent vein on the lesser curvature.

 Extensive mobilization of the duodenum is essential in the performance of the Billroth I procedure.
-Should there be a marked inflammatory reaction, especially in ...
+Should there ...